ska-sa/dc_sand/utilities/network_udp_packet_timing/readme.md

 ## Useful Network Monitoring Commands:
 1. ethtool
-    1. `sudo ethtool -c enp175s0d1` - View interrupt coalescing settings
+    1. `sudo ethtool -c enp175s0d1` - View interrupt coalescing settings.
     2. `sudo ethtool -a enp175s0d1` - Determine if link flow control is enabled.
     3. `sudo ethtool -g enp175s0d1` - View network buffer sizes.
+    4. `ethtool -G enp175s0d1 rx 8192 tx 8192` - Set network buffer sizes.
-    4. `sudo ethtool -S enp175s0d1` - View all NIC counters.
-Including TX/RX counters
+    5. `sudo ethtool -S enp175s0d1` - View all NIC counters.
+Including TX/RX counters.
-2. `sudo netstat -neopa` - Display all process to socket/ip/port mappings
+2. `sudo netstat -neopa` - Display all process to socket/ip/port mappings.
 3. netstat
     1. `netstat -su` - Display all protocol specific counters.
-Does not seperate by interface
+Does not seperate by interface.
     2. `netstat -i` - Abridged display showing a few basic counters for each interface, including tx/rx packets recieved \
     and tx/rx errors.

 ## Processor C-states
 Modern processor can be in different modes known as C-states.
 The C-states reduce the CPU power consumption by putting \
 the CPU in hibernation mode.
 Waking up to service a received packet can results in packet drops.
 C0 is indicates the CPU \
-runs at maximum performance and power with higher numbers indicating that
+runs at maximum performance and power with higher numbers indicating that the CPU spends more time hibernating.

 The following are useful commands when looking at C-states:
 1. `cat /sys/module/intel_idle/parameters/max_cstate` - View the maximum system c-state.